First French War of Religion (1562–1563): Condé and Guise in the capital

-On 16 March Guise and the 'Triumvirate' arrived in Paris, the same day Condé entered the city.
-Guise was greeted in the manner of a triumph for his actions at Wassy, militant Catholics in the capital celebrating the victory of their 'David' over 'the Philistines'.
+On 16 March Guise and the "Triumvirate" arrived in Paris, the same day Condé entered the city.
+Guise was greeted in the manner of a triumph for his actions at Wassy, militant Catholics in the capital celebrating the victory of their "David" over "the Philistines".
 He was accompanied from the porte Saint-Denis to the hôtel de ville (city hall) by three thousand gentleman.
 This route was traditionally one taken through Paris by kings.
 The prévôt des marchands (provost of the merchants) of Paris offered to provide him an army of 20,000 men and a 2,000,000 écus (crowns) subsidy to bring about the pacification of the kingdom.
 Guise declined the offer, informing the prévôt that he was loyal to the regency government of Catherine and Navarre.
-Guise, Saint-André and Montmorency wrote to Catherine from the capital that it was necessary for them to remain in the capital to avoid the city descending into street battles.
+Guise, Jacques d'Albon and Montmorency wrote to Catherine from the capital that it was necessary for them to remain in the capital to avoid the city descending into street battles.

-As Guise's procession entered the capital it passed by Condé who was leading a procession of his followers (who numbered around 1,000) to a Protestant service.
-The leaders of the two processions exchanging salutes with the pommel of their swords as they passed by one another.
+As Guise's procession entered the capital, it passed by Condé, who was leading a procession of his followers (who numbered around 1,000) to a Protestant service.
+The leaders of the two processions exchanged salutes with the pommel of their swords as they passed by one another.
 On 20 March there was another riot in the capital as a Catholic crowd attempted to disinter a corpse that had been buried with Protestant rites.
 Bloodshed followed.
-Guise dispatched marshal de Brissac to the court with instructions to bring Navarre to join with them as he was necessary for the preservation of order, Navarre therefore arrived in the capital on 21 March.
-After the arrival of Navarre, the lieutenant-general celebrated mass in Notre-Dame with the 'Triumvirate'.
-According to Brantôme, Saint-André proposed to Guise that they drown Catherine.
+Guise dispatched Marshal de Brissac to the court with instructions to bring Navarre to join with them as he was necessary for the preservation of order; Navarre therefore arrived in the capital on 21 March.
+After the arrival of Navarre, the lieutenant-general celebrated mass in Notre-Dame with the "Triumvirate".
+According to Pierre de Bourdeille, seigneur de Brantôme, the seigneur de Saint-André, proposed to Guise that they drown Catherine.

 Entreated by De Bèze, Catherine moved to try and contain the potentially explosive situation in Paris.
 Indeed, some reported that Paris was more like a border town, with the sound of gunfire to be heard in it.
 By this time there were around 10,000 horsemen in the city.
-This was particularly true during Easter week which began on 22 March.
+This was particularly true during Easter week, which began on 22 March.
 Pasquier described the processions as being accompanied by gunfire as if it were the percussion.
 She appointed the suitably neutral figure of the cardinal de Bourbon as governor of the city of Paris.
-As brother to both Navarre and Condé he had the appropriate credentials to enjoy the confidence of both sides.
+As brother to both Navarre and Condé, he had the appropriate credentials to enjoy the confidence of both sides.
 Bourbon promptly ordered both Guise and Condé to vacate the capital.
-Condé, in part due to his fear of being attacked by a mob would depart first on 23 March, while Guise, confident of Montmorency's support tarried longer.
-During March, Catherine also appointed the seigneur de Méru (lord of Méru), another of Montmorency's sons as lieutenant-general of the Île de France.
+Condé, in part due to his fear of being attacked by a mob, would depart first on 23 March, while Guise, confident of Montmorency's support, tarried longer.
+During March, Catherine also appointed the seigneur de Méru (Lord of Méru), another of Montmorency's sons, as lieutenant-general of the Île de France.